qbead/qbeadWebsite/content/book/basics.md

 }
 ```

-When you are writing other programs with the SpinWheel, these extra lines are essential. t
+When you are writing other programs with the SpinWheel, these extra lines are essential.
 Adding `#include "SpinWearables.h"` and `using namespace SpinWearables;` before the `setup` loop ensures that the rest of the program has access to some extra resources and commands specific for programming your SpinWheel.
-It is also necessary to add `SpinWheel.begin();` in the `setup` loop.
+It is also necessary to add `SpinWheel.begin();` in the `setup` block.
 This line makes sure that the SpinWheel hardware is ready for the instructions that we will add in `loop` in the next chunk of code.

 Notice the faded bluish lines that begin with two slashes `//`.
 This text is called
 a "comment."
 By starting the line with `//`, the computer is told to
 completely disregard everything else on the line.
 If you reread the comments above, you will notice that they give the same information as we wrote in the paragraph above.
 We will use comments extensively to write down explanations for ourselves and any other humans that might be reading the code,
 without worrying about the computer being confused by them.